 Setting boundaries is a vital life skill, but it’s one that is difficult to master.
 Even more difficult because of how situational it is.
 With some people, you don’t even need to set those boundaries in the first place, because the other party never crosses them.
 Other times the situation is more hairy.
 And different people will test your boundaries in different ways.

-I will again refer back to point #8 here, regarding clingy people.
-In that, not everyone who tests your boundaries is necessarily a bad person.
-But sometimes they can demand a great deal of your time and energy, which can lead to unfair expectations and an uncomfortable dynamic, and then sometimes the clingy person can feel hurt and victimized when you aren’t giving them the level of attention that they want.
+Regarding clingy people, again, not everyone who tests your boundaries is necessarily a bad person.
+But sometimes they can demand a great deal of your time and energy, which can lead to unfair expectations and an uncomfortable dynamic, and then sometimes the other person can feel hurt and victimized when you aren’t giving them the level of attention that they want.

 Either way, if boundary issues come up, you might try talking to them about it.
 They might honestly have not realized that they were encroaching on your personal space, and will be more mindful going forward.
 But if the other person instead gets angry and dismissive with you, and worse if they try to push against your boundaries even harder, then walking away or otherwise emotionally distancing yourself from that person might be your only other option.
 But it’s a valuable option nonetheless.